sap-tutorials/Tutorials/tutorials/data-lake-file-containers-hdlfscli/data-lake-file-containers-hdlfscli.md

 `hdlfscli -config myconfig lsr`

-Now that the TPCH data files are in the data lake file container we can use SQL on Files to query the data.
+Now that the TPCH data files are in the Data Lake file container we can use SQL on Files to query the data.
 Learn how to do this in the tutorial "Use SQL on Files to Query Structured Data Files".

-Troubleshoot: If anyone receives the following error while verifying the configuration, please do the needful as mentioned.
+**[Troubleshoot]:** If anyone receives the following error while verifying the configuration, please do the needful as mentioned.

 ![Troubleshoot the configuration error.](image-12.png)

-Copy the content of the **Client** field which is mentioned inside [ ] brackets and then go to your Data lake Instance, Edit configuration and scroll down to Authorizations and first **delete** the entire value from the "Pattern" field and now paste the Client field value here.
+Copy the content of the **Client** field which is mentioned inside [ ] brackets and then go to your Data Lake Instance, click on edit configuration and scroll down to Authorizations and first **delete** the entire value from the "Pattern" field and now paste the Client field value here.

 Now, re-verify the configuration.
 It should work.